dcassol/docsy_Rmarkdown/README.md

 ```
 Update pandoc >= 2.12 solves the problem.
 Use `rmarkdown::pandoc_version()` to check version.

-If you use Rstudio, simple update to the latest version which comes with pandoc >= 2.12 and
+If you use Rstudio, simply update Rstudio to the latest version which comes with pandoc >= 2.12 and
 rmarkdown will use it automatically.
-Otherwise, you need to update pandoc by your self.
+Otherwise, you need to [update pandoc](https://pandoc.org/installing.html) by yourself.